PieterBijl/Group28/README.md

   Figure 11: The PSNR plotted for different learning rates with batch size 1
 </p>

-Unfortunately, the models with a higher learning rate do not show any improvement compared to the regular learning rate.
+Unfortunately, the models with a higher learning rate do not show any improvement compared to the regular learning rate and the model with the default learning rate and batch size 1 remains the model with the best performance.

 ### Perceptual Study
 In this section, the models labeled with the  black dots will be used for comparison.
 Ten images from the AB dataset have been selected from the test set and are used to compare four different models, as shown in Figure 12.
 The first column shows the pixelated image and the last column shows the expected output of the model, the real image.
 In between, there are results from four different models.
 The order of the models is based on their average PSNR on the test set, from low to high.